jantuitman/gosdl-tutorial/README.md

     cd $GOPATH/src/github.com/jantuitman/gosdl-tutorial/example1
     go install

-All other examples install in the same way
+All other examples install in the same way.

+## List of examples

+### Working

+Example1 - window with eventloop, prints some info about received events.
+Example3 - print texts.
+For now: "Hello world!", requires Verdana.ttf to be in /Library/Fonts

+### Planned

+Example2 - hardware accellerated clipping and combining views Example4 - a text box

+### Unplanned

+More to come soon.